 What Is Order Picking?
-Definition, Methods & Systems to Use
+Methods & Solutions for eCommerce

 picking cart

-Order picking, or warehouse order picking, is the process of collecting goods from a warehouse, which are then packed and shipped to the customer.
+Order picking, or warehouse order picking, is the core process of collecting goods from their storage locations in a warehouse to fulfill a customer order.

 To optimize picking processes and, in turn, the entire order fulfillment process, it’s important to find the picking methods and strategies that work best for your organization.

-Single order picking, or discrete order picking, is a picking strategy in which a warehouse employee manually picks a single order.
+Single order picking, or discrete order picking, is a picking strategy in which a single picker works on one order at a time, collecting all the items needed, often moving throughout the entire facility to complete it.

 Zone picking, or pick and pass, is a picking strategy in which the facility is divided into several zones and pickers are assigned to specific areas.